loay106/IOT_W25_SURFER_DATA_COLLECTION/README.md

 1. Sensors receive their IDs in the order they were added to the unit, starting from 0.
 2. The sensor's parameters can be set in the unit.config file, in the same order they were inserted in
 3. A Wi-Fi connection is required in the setup stage
 4. To configure the calibration factor, edit the first value in the SENSORS_PARAMS list located in the unit.config file.
-For more details about how to calculate the calibration factor you can check the following link: [ESP32 with Load Cell and HX711 Amplifier (Digital Scale)](https://randomnerdtutorials.com/esp32-load-cell-hx711/) (Calibrating the Scale section).
+For detailed instructions on how to calculate the calibration factor, please refer to the following link: [ESP32 with Load Cell and HX711 Amplifier (Digital Scale)](https://randomnerdtutorials.com/esp32-load-cell-hx711/) (Calibrating the Scale section).
+Please ensure that you adjust the pin numbers to match those specified in the wiring diagram.

 # Hardware: